ellenzinc/ece_web_page/_posts/2015-06-01-my-artistic-side-I.md

 In this blog, I will share with you some of my amateur watercolor paintings on flowers and landscape.
 </p>
 <p>
 Every year, I would include "try something new" as one item in the new year's resolutions.
-Last year, it turns out that I run 12 km for the first time and this year, the story goes on to draw some watercolor paintings to decorate my home!
+Last year, it turns out that I ran 12 km for the first time and this year, the story goes on to drawing  some watercolor paintings to decorate my home!
 <p>
 Painting is such a relaxing and rewarding creative procedure and it can change the way you see the world!
 </p>